apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>cancel defines the action to cancel the <code>Pending/Creating/Running</code> opsRequest, supported types: <code>VerticalScaling/HorizontalScaling</code>.
+<p>Defines the action to cancel the <code>Pending/Creating/Running</code> opsRequest, supported types: <code>VerticalScaling/HorizontalScaling</code>.
-once cancel is set to true, this opsRequest will be canceled and modifying this property again will not take effect.</p>
+Once set to true, this opsRequest will be canceled and modifying this property again will not take effect.</p>
 </td>
 </tr>
 <tr>